 Frequency of updating: The analysis must be conducted at validation and updated at least once at each renewal of the crediting period, and earlier if material regulatory changes occur (e.g., adoption of new national fire laws, climate strategies, or court rulings).
 This ensures that eligibility and additionality are maintained throughout the crediting period.

 Indirect mandates: The analysis must also account for indirect legal obligations (e.g., land management requirements under biodiversity conservation, forest protection, or indigenous land statutes) that could compel similar emission reductions.
 Where such obligations exist, proponents must demonstrate that SFM activities under the project achieve mitigation outcomes beyond what would be delivered by compliance with those instruments.

+Ambition, Realism and Credibility.
+The methodology distinguishes clearly between regulatory compliance and the broader requirements on ambition, realism and credibility set out in the Methodologies Standard.
+Regulatory analysis serves solely to demonstrate that the activity is not legally mandated and therefore not automatically non-additional.
+Regulatory compliance alone does not establish ambition or credibility.
+Ambition, realism and credibility are operationalized through the following independent and cumulative safeguards listed in subsequent section including:

+Additionality tools including Investment Analysis Tool (A6.4-AMT-002) and Common Practice Analysis Tool (A6.4-SBM018-A15) and barrier analysis;

+Conservative baseline design; and

+Credible and transparent quantification; and

+Environmental integrity safeguards

+Together, these elements ensure that the methodology delivers real, measurable and verifiable emission reductions, avoids undermining host Party ambition under Article 6.4, prevents over-crediting and perverse incentives, reflects ecological realism in heterogeneous savanna systems; and demonstrates progressive conservativeness over time.

 Avoidance of locking-in the level of emissions